predan20/mas-project/Auction/Readme.txt

 	3.The auctioneer announces the successful bids to the AUCTION topic.
 	4.Bidders receive the successful bids and bid again if possible.
 	5.After 5 sec timeout with no bids the Auctioneer announces the winner (including the prize to pay) to the topic.
-	6. In case of the reservation prize is not met or no bids were announced the Auctioneer sends a FAILURE message to the topic.
+	6.In case of the reservation prize is not met or no bids were announced the Auctioneer sends a FAILURE message to the topic.

 2.2.
 Dutch multi unit auction
 	1.The auctioneer sends a FIPA-REQUEST with the auction configuration.
 	2.The auctioneer sends prices (lowering) to the AUCTION topic.
 	3.The Bidders receive the prices and decide if they want to bid.
-	3.The auctioneer announces the successful bids to the AUCTION topic.
-	4.Bidders receive the successful bids and bid again if possible.
-	5.After a timeout with no bids the Auctioneer lowers the price and reannounces it 6.The auction ends when the rezervation price is met or when all the goods are exhausted.
+	4.After a timeout with no bids the Auctioneer lowers the price and re-announces it 5.The auction ends when the reservation price is met or when all the goods are exhausted.

 The content of the messages is based on user-defined ontology (mas.onto.AuctionOntology) containing concepts (like REGISTER, BID, GOOD, WINNER etc.).